 The privatisation of education is a growing and complex issue.

 The State is ultimately responsible for ensuring that the right to education is upheld regardless of the provider of education.
 Under international human rights law, States have the obligation to regulate and to monitor private education institutions.
-The State must ensure that private providers meet minimum standards, as laid down by the State, and that educational freedoms do not lead to extreme disparities of educational opportunity for some groups in society (ICESCR, article 13 and CESCR General Comment 13, para.
-30).
+The State must ensure that private providers meet minimum standards, as laid down by the State, and that educational freedoms do not lead to extreme disparities of educational opportunity for some groups in society (Article 13, ICESCR; paragraph 30, CESCR General Comment 13).

 The following case-law relevant to privatisation of education and the regulation of private providers of education includes decisions of national, regional and international courts as well as decisions from national administrative bodies, national human rights institutions and international human rights bodies.